All Episodes

 Sean Hannity is on right now.

-Now there's a funny story behind this, and that is now you usually wait till you first wake up in the morning where your voice is at its deepest, and you and if we need liners, you usually cut it like at three o'clock, four o'clock in the morning.
+And that is, now, you usually wait till you first wake up in the morning where your voice is at its deepest.

 Is that true?

-Yeah, I I like to cut them early before I started yakking, and I still have that morning voice, you know.
+Yeah, I like to cut them early before I started yakking, and I still have that morning voice, you know.

 Sean Hannity is on right now.

-Shannon is on.
+Sean Shannon is on.

-The most fun is when you got me doing the countdown all the time.
+If only I had the one is when you got me doing the countdown all the time.

-T-minus 35 days till election day.
+King watches 35 days till election day.

 Oh, my God.

-I know it's awful.
+I know, it's awful.

 We give you these countdowns all the time.

-I hate to tell you another one's coming till the midterm elections.
+I hate to tell you, another one's coming till the midterm elections.

-Uh, do you remember the last time we actually saw each other in person because of COVID?
+Do you remember the last time we actually saw each other in person because of COVID?

-This is this is terrible.
+This is terrible.

 This is a great story.

-I'm watching television, I'm trying to fall asleep.
+I'm trying to fall asleep.

 It's very quiet and safe.

-I brought about eight well, they all wanted to meet you.
+Well, they all wanted to meet you.

-So I happen to be at somebody uh somebody that lives in your neighborhood's house for dinner, and they said, you know, your buddy Scott Shannon lives across the street.
+So I happened to be at somebody that lives in your neighborhood's house for dinner.

 Let's go wake his ass up.